hd9/aspnet-microservices/README.md

 ### Running with Docker Compose
-The recommended way to build the images is by using:
+The recommended way to build the images is by using [Docker Compose](https://docs.docker.com/compose/).
-[Docker Compose](https://docs.docker.com/compose/).
 Assuming you have [.NET SDK 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) installed, you should be able to build the project with: